Skip to content

 • When to use: Default choice for ideal circuit simulation, especially with GPU acceleration

-When combined with --gpu, the statevector method offloads state vector operations to the GPU using CUDA.
-This provides significant speedups for circuits with 15+ qubits, where the state vector is large enough to benefit from GPU parallelism.
+When combined with --gpu, statevector offloads operations to the GPU using CUDA.
+This provides meaningful speedups for circuits with 15+ qubits, where the state vector is large enough to benefit from GPU parallelism.

 density_matrix